 There are plenty of good reasons to do your own nails.
 Not only can it save you time and money, but with a diy mani, you can get exactly the color and look you want.
 If you’re artsy, nails provide a great way to express yourself with original eye-catching designs.
 With care and patience, your mani can look like a salon job if you avoid certain bad practices.

 To get a professional-looking mani at home, be gentle with your nails and avoid these eight errors!

 - No Nail Prep: Granted there are some things in life you can do on the fly, but painting your nails is not one of them.
 Set aside a block of time when you won’t be interrupted.
 Start with clean dry nails, gently filed and shaped.
-Dirty nails will not hold polish, and ugh!
-It’s just not hygienic!
+Dirty nails will not hold polish, and it’s just not hygienic!

-- Crumbling Cuticles: Cuticles protect and nurture new nail growth, and they tend to creep onto the nail bed.
+- Neglecting your Cuticles: Cuticles protect and nurture new nail growth, and they tend to creep onto the nail bed.
 Pushing with hard tools or clipping with scissors is harsh, and may created ridges.
 Plus cuts are vulnerable to infection.
 Gently push cuticles back with a towel each time you bathe, and slather on the cuticle cream or oil!

 - Picky Eater: Picking and nibbling at your nails and cuticles is a sure way to sabotage your mani.
 Biting off chipped peeling polish is even worse, because it strips your nails of their topmost layer and sets them up for brittleness and breakage.